-The company is sourcing raw materials and component parts for automobile and motorcycle control cables and windows regulators from customer both domestic and overseas.
+The company is sourcing raw materials and component parts for automobile and motorcycle control cables and windows regulators from customers both domestic and overseas.
 However, some component parts are unable to find a local manufacturer or it is not cost-effective to produce.

-In 2021, the company purchasing raw materials and component parts for automobile and motorcycle control cables and windows regulators value total 1,585.36 million Baht approximately.
-The company purchased 79.99% from domestic and 20.01% from overseas.
-The company purchased the main raw materials and components for production process such as steel, rubber, wire, polyethylene resin, and motors, etc. The company has total 113 vendors; most of them have been working with the company for long time.
-The most high volume purchase in 2021 more than 10% of total value of the company is Hilex Corporation, with 11.49%.
-The raw materials and component parts that purchase from Hilex Corporation are such as rubber, finished good, steel, and polyethylene resin for assembly of automobiles and motorcycle control cables and window regulators.
-The reason that the company has to purchase from Hilex Corporation is because those parts cannot produce in Thailand and the production volume is not worth producing or can not source raw materials within the country.
+In 2022, the company purchased raw materials and component parts for automobile and motorcycle control cables and windows regulators worth a total 1,662.33 million Baht approximately.
+The company purchased 79.62% from domestic and 20.38% from overseas.
+The company purchased the main raw materials and components for the production process such as steel, rubber, wire, polyethylene resin, and motors, etc.

+The company has a total 169 vendors; most of them have been working with the company for a long time.
+The most high volume purchase in 2022, more than 10% of total value of the company is Hilex Corporation, with 10.61%.
+The raw materials and component parts that purchase from Hilex Corporation are such as rubber, finished goods, steel, and polyethylene resin for assembly of automobiles and motorcycle control cables and window regulators.
+The reason that the company has to purchase from Hilex Corporation is because those parts cannot be produced in Thailand and the production volume is not worth producing or can not source raw materials within the country.
 Therefore, to purchase parts from Hilex Corporation that is the major shareholder of the company that has a policy to support raw materials and components with high quality and competitive prices for companies in the Hilex Corporation group.
 However, the company does not contract requiring the company to purchase raw materials and components from Hilex Corporation solely.